PsychNeuro/ed1/book/glossary.md

 #### empiricism
 is the philosophical approach to +epistemology that argues that much of human knowledge comes from experience-based learning.

+#### endogenous
+refers to normally-occuring, "natural" things in the body or brain.
+For example, the brain naturally releases +opioids, which are thus called *endogenous opioids*, as contrasted with the kind you get from consuming drugs.

 #### epilepsy
 is a brain disorder affecting about 4% of people at some point in their lives, characterized by periodic *seizures* where excessive neural activity cascades through the brain, often causing a person to lose control of their muscles or even lose consciousness.
 Treatment involves increasing +inhibition, for example through +GABA +agonists.